adore/daylight/doc/contribute.md

 ## Understanding

-To better understand how a framework extends or alters the underlying Rails technology.
-Here are some additional details on how `Daylight` was built.
+To better understand how a framework extends or alters the underlying Rails technology and help navigate the code for contributing, here are details and guidelines on how Daylight was built.

 Please rely on the following for reference or feel free to ask or suggest: